jsommers/cbook/docs/_sources/index.rst.txt

 Thanks
 ======

 Thanks to my COSC 301 students from Fall 2015 and 2016 for test-driving this text and for providing useful feedback.
-Thanks also to Aaron Gember-Jacobson for pointing out various typos.
+Thanks also to Aaron Gember-Jacobson and Chris Nevison for pointing out various typos.

 If you find any errors or typos in the book, or wish to make a suggestion for improvement, please file a bug report and/or make a pull request at https://github.com/jsommers/cbook/issues.